ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 .. attention::

-   Users are encouraged to visit the `JEDI Documentation <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.7.0/inside/jedi-components/index.html>`__.
+   Users are encouraged to visit the :jedi:`JEDI Documentation <inside/jedi-components/index.html>`.
 Much of the information in this chapter is drawn directly from there with modifications to clarify JEDI's use specifically in the context of the Land DA System.

 The Joint Effort for Data assimilation Integration (:term:`JEDI`) is a unified and versatile :term:`data assimilation` (DA) system for Earth System Prediction that can be run on a variety of platforms.
 JEDI is developed by the Joint Center for Satellite Data Assimilation (`JCSDA <https://www.jcsda.org/>`__) and partner agencies, including NOAA.
 The core feature of JEDI is separation of concerns.
 The data assimilation update, observation selection and processing, and observation operators are all coded with no knowledge of or dependency on each other or on the forecast model.

 The NOAH-MP offline Land DA System uses three JEDI components:

    * The Object-Oriented Prediction System (:ref:`OOPS <jedi:top-oops>`) for the data assimilation algorithm
-   * The Interface for Observation Data Access (`IODA <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.7.0/inside/jedi-components/ioda/index.html>`__) for the observation formatting and processing
+   * The Interface for Observation Data Access (:jedi:`IODA <inside/jedi-components/ioda/index.html>`) for the observation formatting and processing
-   * The Unified Forward Operator (`UFO <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.7.0/inside/jedi-components/ufo/index.html>`__) for comparing model forecasts and observations
+   * The Unified Forward Operator (:jedi:`UFO <inside/jedi-components/ufo/index.html>`) for comparing model forecasts and observations

 JEDI's Unified Forward Operator (UFO) links observation operators with the Object Oriented Prediction System (OOPS) to compute a simulated observation given a known model state.
 It does not restrict observation operators based on model-specific code structures or requirements.
 The UFO code structure provides generic classes for observation bias correction and quality control.
 Within this system, IODA converts the observation data into model-specific formats to be ingested by each model's data assimilation system.
 This involves model-specific data conversion efforts.